koinov/zkvote/README.md

 OWNER_PRIVATE_KEY is a private key for contract owner account.

-PRIVATE_KEY is defautl privat ekey for user account
+PRIVATE_KEY is default private key for user account

 ### Options
--A \<address> address in form of ganache account number / ethereum address starting with 0x or "new" for new address.
-0.1 ETH will be sent from OWNER address automatically.
+-A \<address> address is ganache account number, ethereum address starting with 0x or word "new" for new address.
+0.1 ETH will be sent to new account from OWNER address automatically.

--r \<rpc> ethereum node host. "http://localhost:8545" is defualt value
+-r \<rpc> ethereum node host. "http://localhost:8545" is the defualt value

 ### Commands

-#### intitializtion
+#### Intitialization
 ```
 ./cli.js setTornado
 ```